-- Plea bargaining.
+Plea bargaining.
 This is the most promising method for reducing the resources needed to a manageable level.
-In some jurisdictions, such as the United States of America, 90% or more of all serious criminal cases are resolved by plea bargaining.261 One form of plea bargaining should be avoided when crimes under international law are involved.
+In some jurisdictions, such as the United States of America, 90% or more of all serious criminal cases are resolved by plea bargaining.7 One form of plea bargaining should be avoided when crimes under international law are involved.
 Such crimes are so grave that the prosecutor should not offer, and the court should not grant, complete immunity from prosecution in return for co-operating in the investigation and prosecution of other such crimes, but, instead, the reward for such co-operation should be mitigation of punishment.
-Such co-operation is considered as a legitimate factor to be taken in deciding whether to mitigate punishment for genocide, crimes against humanity and war crimes in Rule 145(2)(a)(ii) of the Rules of Procedure and Evidence of the International Criminal Court262 and in Article 7(2)(a) of the International Convention for the Protection of All Persons from Enforced Disappearance.263 Of course, appropriate safeguards need to be in place, perhaps similar to the safeguards used in practice in the International Criminal Tribunals for the former Yugoslavia and for Rwanda or spelled out in Article 65 (Proceedings on an admission of guilt) with regard to an analogous procedure. - Precedent.
-This is a useful approach used particularly in common law countries to avoid duplication of resources by preventing the re-litigating of exactly the same legal issues time and again once the highest court has decided the issue, subject to exceptions in the interests of justice, for example, demonstrating that the factual situation in the subsequent case was sufficiently different to require a different legal conclusion.
-Issues where precedent could avoid needless duplication of judicial resources include the existence of an armed conflict in the particular geographic area concerned and the nature of the armed conflict (international or non-international). - Judicial notice.
-This is another useful tool to avoid wasting valuable court time in proving such matters as who was the official in a particular post on a certain date. - Use of video conferencing facilities.
-This tool, subject to appropriate safeguards could increase the evidence-gathering capability of the legal system in civil and criminal proceedings by permitting victims and witnesses to participate from secure locations abroad and avoid the cost of transporting them to the seat of the court, with all the delays and security concerns entailed. - Joint trials.
-If the court exercises effective control of the proceedings to avoid delays and to protect the right of each accused be presumed innocent, then joint trials can speed up proceedings.
+Such co-operation is considered as a legitimate factor to be taken in deciding whether to mitigate punishment for genocide, crimes against humanity and war crimes in Rule 145(2)(a)(ii) of the Rules of Procedure and Evidence of the International Criminal Court8 and in Article 7(2)(a) of the International Convention for the Protection of All Persons from Enforced Disappearance.
+Of course, appropriate safeguards need to be in place, perhaps similar to the safeguards used in practice in the International Criminal Tribunals for the former Yugoslavia and for Rwanda or spelled out in Article 65 (Proceedings on an admission of guilt) with regard to an analogous procedure.